Town and parish councils and parish meetings

 We arrange and run any elections (held every four years at the same time as District Council elections) and by-elections on behalf of Parish Councils.

 Parish Meetings must assemble annually on some day between 1 March and 1 June and on one other occasion during the year.
-Their meetings are open to the public, but only the registered electors for the Parish are permitted to speak and vote on any proposal.
-A Parish Meeting is not a corporate body and is therefore unable to own property or sue or be sued.
-Generally speaking, it is not a local authority and its powers are not as wide as those of a Parish Council.
+Their meetings are open to the public, but only registered electors for the Parish can speak and vote on any proposal.
+A Parish Meeting is not a corporate body.
+A Parish Meeting is unable to own property, sue, or be sued.
+It is not a local authority.
+Its powers are not as wide as those of a Parish Council.
 18 of the Parishes have Parish Meetings, which consist of the local government electors for the Parish themselves.

 Parish contact details

 Parish Council vacancies

-Parish Councillor elections are run every four years when Councillors are elected for a four year term of office.
-At some point during the term of office a vacancy will occur which will be advertised on the notice boards within the Parish.
+Parish Councillor elections run every four years.
+Councillors are elected for a four-year term of office.
+At some point during the term of office, a vacancy will occur.
+We advertise the vacancy on the notice boards within the Parish.
 For details of any current bi-elections, see elections.

 Any parishioner can request an election.
-Requests must be signed by 10 people and sent to Eden District Council.
-If there is no request for an election, then the Parish Council can co-opt to the vacancy at the next meeting of the Council.
+Requests must be signed by 10 people and sent to us.
+If there is no request for an election, the Parish Council can co-opt to the vacancy at the next meeting of the Council.

 If you are interested in becoming a Parish Councillor, you may wish to speak to the Clerk, who will be able to give you more information.
 For more information read Parish Council Vacancy - A Guide and Checklist for Parish Council Clerks (PDF: 63 Kb / 2 pages)